ib-ruby/simple-monitor/README.md

 You can select all Accounts.
 Basic information, such as the NetLiquidation, the used Margin and available Cash  are shown.
 All Portfolio-Positions  (Contracts) are displayed.
 A simple form to place an emergency-order (i.e. a "Close-Position"-Feature) is provided, too.
 New Positions can be established through their basic properties (see below).

 #### Getting Started
-Install Ruby 2.5+ (via rvm)
+Install Ruby 2.5+ (via rvm), tmux and elinks.

+clone this repository ( `git clone https://guthub.com/ib-ruby/simple-monitor.git` )
+change to the simple-monitor directory ( `cd simple-monitor`)

-Initialize with `bundle install` following with `bundle update`
+Initialize with `bundle install` following with `bundle update`   ( get bundler via `gem install bundle` if its not present)

-Start a TWS or a Gateway with multible Accounts (TWS must fullfil the requirements of ›› [IB-RUBY]( https://github.com/ib-ruby/ib-ruby/) ‹‹).
+Start a TWS or a Gateway (TWS must fullfil the requirements of ›› [IB-RUBY]( https://github.com/ib-ruby/ib-ruby/) ‹‹).

 Edit tws-alias.yml  and change the `:host`-Entry to the host running the TWS/Gateway (eg. `localhost:7496`).
 If a connection is made with the Gateway, specify that port, too, eg `localhost:4001`.
 If no Account-Alias is set in Account-Management, local Aliases can be specified in the yaml-dataset.

+Copy the provided elinks-configuration to the home-directory ( `cp elinks.conf ~/.elinks.conf` )

+Run the provided tmux-startup-script  ( `./start-simple-monitor` )  **or**

-Run the camping-Server
+Run the camping-Server manually and open a browser window at http://localhost:3333
 ```
 camping simple_monitor.rb -p 3333
 ```

-Open a Browser-Window at http://localhost:3333

 enjoy